DavidDanso/brain-dump/README.md

 ## Project Description

-#### BrainDump is a Django project that allows users to store their ideas and thoughts in a structured manner.
+#### BrainDump is a Django web app that allows users to store their ideas and thoughts in a structured manner.

 `Feel free to make changes based on your requirements. and if you like this project, ADD a STAR ⭐️`